3 Inspiring Facts About Today's Drafting Professionals

 It's true that most drafters perform work related to engineering or architecture.
-In fact, about 47 percent of them do.
-But other large sectors of employment in the drafting field include manufacturing (28 percent) and construction (seven percent).*
+In fact, about 50 percent of them do.
+But other large sectors of employment in the drafting field include manufacturing (26 percent) and construction (nine percent).**

 And the opportunities don't stop there.
 Here's a more comprehensive list of areas you might choose to specialize in one day:

 - Mechanical drafting—equipment, machinery, tools, and devices for a wide range of uses

 - Electrical and electronics drafting—wiring for power systems, buildings, equipment, microchips, circuit boards, or other electronic components

 - Aeronautical drafting—parts for aircraft, space-bound vehicles, or other flying objects